 Step 3: Talk to Your Partners

 Now it’s time to talk to the people outside your organization who interact with your system, from winning applicants and gift recipients to review team members and donors.
 How can a new software make their experience better?
-Is there any data or impact reporting that they would like to see that a different grant management software can create and disperse more efficiently?
+Is there any data or donor impact reports that they would like to see that a different grant management software can create and disperse more efficiently?
 Is the application system easy to use, or do applicants run into any technical difficulties?